-This Policy is in effect as of January 2021 for the Clinic.
 From time to time, we may review this Policy.
 We reserve the right to change this Policy, and any of our policies or procedures concerning our practices for handling Personal Information, at any time and without any prior notice.
 Policy changes will apply to all information collected from the date of the change, as well as to existing information in our records.

 Please direct your questions or concerns to us at the Contact Information listed below.